adrian-perez121/aceit/CONTRIBUTING.md

 ## Getting Started
 1. **Setting Up Docker:** First you have to start the docker development environment using `docker compose --profile dev up --build -d`.
     - This creates two containers (one for the frontend and one for the backend).
-    - Two volumes are also created and mounted with the local code.
+    - Two volumes are  created and mounted with the local code.
     Hence, if you make any changes, these changes will be passed into the container
+    - A third volume is also created; this one holds the database.
+If you starting fresh, then you will want to update the database with the tables the project is currently using.
+Do to this run `npm db:migrate`.
+This will build the tables into the postgre database running inside of the database container.
-    - If you like to view the logs occurring in each container, you can run `docker logs -f backend_dev` and `docker logs -f frontend_dev` in different terminals.
+    - If you like to view the logs occurring in each container, you can run `docker logs -f backend_dev` and `docker logs -f frontend_dev` in different terminals
 2. **Check your existing issues:** Before you get to work on something new, please make sure that you don't have any existing issues open.
 3. **Creating an issue:** This your unit of work